papspapi/Comprehensive-Mental-Wellness-Platform/CONTRIBUTING.md

 Thank you for your interest in contributing to MInd_Care!
 We're excited to have you as part of our community working to make mental health support more accessible.

-## 🎯 Hacktoberfest 2025 Contributors
+## 🎯 Getting Started

-Welcome Hacktoberfest participants!
-We're thrilled to be part of Hacktoberfest 2025.
+Welcome contributors!
+Whether this is your first contribution or your hundredth, we're glad to have you here.
 Here's everything you need to know to get started.

-### 🏷️ Hacktoberfest Labels
+### 🏷️ Issue Labels

-- `hacktoberfest` - Issues specifically tagged for Hacktoberfest
 - `good first issue` - Perfect for newcomers
 - `beginner-friendly` - Great if you're new to React/TypeScript
 - `help wanted` - We need community help on these